ebola777/Plugbot-Enhanced/README.md

 Automatically add yourself back to the DJ Waitlist
 	once you've been moved back into the crowd

-#### Userlist
+#### Userlist & User-box
 A dynamic list of every user in the room,
 	color-coded by their current vote. <br>
 Green = "Woot", Red = "Meh", White = No vote <br>
-Special usergroups (i.e. moderator) are denoted by the icon you'd normally see in the chat
+Special usergroups (i.e. moderator) are denoted by the icon you'd normally see in the chat<br>
+Click any username would show user-box instead of @mention in original script

 #### Toggle UI
 Allows you to easily configure your Plug.bot experience <br>
-enable or disable each of its features at the click of a button. <br>
 Red = Off, Green = On

 #### Hide Video
-Hides videos from view on the site <br>
+Hides videos from view on the site. <br>
 this is in effect until disabled

 #### Skip Video